TomKellyGenetics/graphsim/paper/paper.md

 (coloured blue to red from low to high) via sampling from the multivariate normal distribution.
 Here modules of genes with correlated expression can be clearly discerned.](figure4.png){ width=75% #fig:simulation_smad label="fig:simulation_smad"}

-These simulated datasets could then be used for simulating synthetic lethal partners of a query gene within a graph network.
-The query gene was assumed to be separate from the graph network pathway and was added to the dataset using the procedure in
-Section [\[methods:simulating_SL\]](#methods:simulating_SL){reference-type="ref"
-reference="methods:simulating_SL"}.
-Thus I can simulate known synthetic lethal partner genes within a synthetic lethal partner pathway structure.

 Summary and discussion {#sec:summary}
 ======================